 Apache Kafka archive file contains Zookeeper packaged with it.
-We are going to use the same.
+We are also going to use the same.

 Let us set up the Zookeeper now.

 Open the command prompt.
-Navigate to the unzipped Kafka directory and navigate inside kafka\bin\windows folder.
+Navigate to the unzipped Kafka directory and navigate inside the kafka\bin\windows folder.

 Congratulations!! 🙂 Zookeeper server is up and running on port 2181.

 The next step is to start the Kafka server.

 Open a new command prompt window, navigate to the kafka\bin\windows directory.